 - The Contest is open worldwide, except where prohibited or restricted by national or local law.

-- Entries may be submitted by an individual or a design team.
+- Entries may be submitted by an individual or a team.
 Team members may also submit entries on their own, provided those entries are substantially different than entries submitted by the team.

 - The entrant, whether an individual or a team, may submit multiple different entries to the Contest, and may submit multiple entries per category, but each entry must be a substantially different design idea.
-If the same design idea is submitted more than once, the entries will be disqualified.
+If the same design idea is submitted more than once, those entries will be disqualified.

 - Entries must be submitted electronically per the instructions on the Entry Form.